 The campground offered a lot of amenities, more than other sites I’ve stayed at over the years.
 It was also very peaceful.
 The property is located next to a cattle farm where the cows would walk up to the fence to check out what the humans were doing.

 The breakfast and dinner served at the campground were both affordable and a nice touch.
-We never did the barbecue dinner or had the “almost famous ribs,” but on departure morning we tried their pancakes and they were really good!
+We never did the barbecue dinner or had the “almost famous ribs,” but on departure morning we tried their pancakes, which were really good!

 They also make delicious homemade fudge that they sell in the general store, which is out of this world!

-The outdoor kitchen prep area was very convenient to clean up after we cooked dinner.
-Not having to do our dishes in the camper and fill up the gray tank was a nice added bonus.
+The outdoor kitchen prep area was very convenient to clean after cooking dinner.
+Not having to do our dishes in the camper and fill up the gray tank was a nice bonus.
 The campground also includes a laundry room and lounge area.

-Because it gets downright cold in this part of the country at night, the indoor pool and spa — both inside a classic Montana log building — were a welcomed feature for a lot of guests to enjoy a warm soak at the end of the day.
+Because it gets downright cold in this part of the country at night, the indoor pool and spa — inside a classic Montana log building — were a welcome feature for many guests to enjoy a warm soak at the end of the day.

 The WiFi service was good for checking email or putting something on social media, but don’t expect to stream Netflix or upload or download any large files.
 I use T-Mobile as a cell phone provider and the service was fair at best.
 If I wanted to get decent data or service, I had to walk out by the road.
 My friends have Verizon and didn’t have any issues connecting.